The right to be treated fairly can impact you during an administrative proceeding

 - As the members of the medical advisory committee were polled individually by telephone, they did not have the benefit of discussion with each other before being asked to vote.

 - The members of the executive committee and the medical advisory committee who were involved in the initial investigation should not have participated in the decision-making process of the hospital board.

 - The procedure before the board was not a proper hearing—it was one-sided and arbitrary.

 The application for judicial review was granted, the physician’s privileges were reinstated, and he was given a reasonable opportunity to correct the deficiencies found in the audit report.

 The bottom line

 In our example scenario, the outcome was in the physician’s favour.
-The principles of natural justice entitle individuals to a fair process, but they do not predict the final decision or outcome, or guarantee an outcome in favour of the physician.
-Yet, it is reassuring to know that these principles ensure you will receive at least an appropriate level of procedural fairness.
+The principles of natural justice entitle individuals to a fair process, though they do not predict the final decision or outcome, or guarantee an outcome in favour of the physician.
+These principles ensure you will receive at least an appropriate level of procedural fairness.